 The procedure is as follows:

 PDU Session Establishment, allocation of an EASDF and sending rules to the EASDF.
-Steps 1-6 in the procedure 6.2.3.2.2-1 for EAS Discovery Procedure with EASDF for Session Breakout connectivity model are applied.
+Steps 1-6 in the procedure in Figure 6.2.3.2.2-1 for EAS Discovery Procedure with EASDF for Session Breakout connectivity model are applied.
 If Dynamic PSA distribution applies to the PDU Session based on SMF local configuration, the SMF may have selected a Central PSA at PDU Session Establishment, regardless of whether a Local PSA is available.

 The UE sends a DNS Query message for an FQDN to the EASDF via Central PSA.
 Steps 7-12 in the procedure in Figure 6.2.3.2.2-1 for EAS Discovery Procedure with EASDF for Session breakout Connectivity are applied.
 That is, the EASDF checks the DNS Query against the DNS Handling Rules in the DNS Context and reports to SMF and/or forwards to DNS for resolution as instructed by these rules.
-For resolution, it applies Option A or option B in the procedure 6.2.3.2.2-1 or sends the DNS Query to a pre-configured DNS server/resolver if none of them applies.
+For resolution, it applies Option A or option B in the procedure in Figure 6.2.3.2.2-1 or sends the DNS Query to a pre-configured DNS server/resolver if none of them applies.

 When the DNS Response is received, EASDF checks it against the DNS context matching conditions for reporting.
 If applicable, it reports to SMF the selected EAS and handles the DNS Response as instructed by SMF DNS handling rules: when there is a change of PDU Session Anchor per SSC mode 2 or 3, the SMF indicates to EASDF to discard the DNS Response.